karenpayneoregon/moving-to-net5-version1/readme.md

 # Miscellaneous

 - Solution folders are used for partitioning functionality, classes, frontend and test project for instance for organization purposes.
 Solution folders do not physically exist on disk.
+- Delegates/evemts are used, if never used before see [Microsoft](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/) documentation.